-The Company manages its capital to ensure that the Company will be able to continue as a going concern while maximising the return to stakeholders through optimisation of the debt and equity structure.
+The Group manages its capital to ensure that the Group will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.

-The Company capital management strictly depends on the capital management strategy of the participant.
-The majority of decisions on capital management are adopted in consultation with the relevant committees of the Participant.
-To maintain and adjust the structure of the capital the participant may make increase the Company charter capital and/or authorize the Company to obtain debt financing from the third parties by providing guarantees for all existing external loans.
+The Group capital management strictly depends on the capital management strategy of the participant.
+Most of the capital management decisions are taken upon agreement with appropriate committees of the participant.
+To maintain and adjust the structure of the capital the participant may make increase the Group charter capital and/or authorize the Group to obtain debt financing from the third parties by providing guarantees for all existing external loans.

-29. SUBSEQUENT EVENTS
+30. SUBSEQUENT EVENTS

-On 2 January 2022, protests began in the Mangistau region of Kazakhstan after a significant increase in the retail price of liquefied natural gas.
-These protests spread to other cities and led to riots, property damage and loss of life.
-On 5 January 2022, the Government declared a state of emergency.
+On 2 January 2022 protests started in Mangystau region of Kazakhstan related to significant increase in the liquified natural gas retail price.
+These protests spread to other cities and resulted in riots, damage to property and loss of life.
+On 5 January 2022 the government declared a state of emergency.

-As a result of the above protests and the imposition of a state of emergency, the President of Kazakhstan made a number of public statements on possible measures, including changes to tax laws, the introduction of measures to support financial stability, control and stabilization of inflation and the tenge exchange rate.
+As a result of the above protests and state of emergency the President of Kazakhstan has made certain public announcements regarding possible measures including amendments to the tax legislation, introducing measures for financial stability, controlling and stabilizing the inflation rate and the tenge exchange rate.

-As of 9 March 2022, the state of emergency was lifted.
-"National Maritime Shipping Company "Kazmortransflot" LLP is currently unable to quantify what the impact, if any, may be on the National Maritime Shipping Company "Kazmortransflot" LLP financial position of any new measures the government may take or any impact from the effect on the Kazakhstan economy as a result of the above protests and state of emergency.
+As of 1 March 2022, the state of emergency was lifted "National Maritime Shipping Company "Kazmortransflot" LLP is currently unable to quantify what the impact, if any, may be on the National Maritime Shipping Company "Kazmortransflot" LLP financial position of any new measures the government may take or any impact from the effect on the Kazakhstan economy as a result of the above protests and state of emergency.

-In February 2022, due to the conflict between the Russian Federation and Ukraine, numerous sanctions were announced against the Russian Federation by most Western countries.
-These sanctions are intended to have a negative economic impact on the Russian Federation.
+In February 2022, due to the conflict between the Russian Federation and Ukraine, numerous sanctions have been announced by majority of western countries against the Russian Federation.
+These sanctions are targeted to have a negative economic impact on the Russian Federation.

-Due to the growing geopolitical tensions, since February 2022, there has been a significant increase in volatility in the stock and currency markets, as well as a significant depreciation of tenge against the US dollar and euro.
+Due to the growing geopolitical tensions, since February 2022, there has been a significant increase in volatility on the securities and currency markets, as well as a significant depreciation of the tenge against the US dollar and the euro.

-The Company considers these events as non-adjusting events after the reporting period, the quantitative effect of which cannot be reliably measured at the moment.
+The Group considers these events as non-adjusting events after the reporting period, the quantitative effect of which cannot be reliably measured at the moment.

-The management of the Company is currently analyzing the possible impact of changing micro- and macroeconomic conditions on the financial position and performance of the Company.
+The management of the Group is currently analyzing the possible impact of changing micro- and macroeconomic conditions on the financial position and performance of the Group.